 Depending on whether you go for grilled, pan-fried, or baked chimichurri chicken, the results will differ slightly.
 However, how you enjoy the herby chicken will remain the same.
 Here are some of my favorite ways:

 - Grains/potato: Serve with a side of quinoa, brown rice, mashed potatoes, or cauliflower mash.
-It also pairs well with dishes like this Mediterranean quinoa.
+It also pairs well with dishes like this Mediterranean quinoa salad.

-- Side salads: My favorite option with this chimichurri chicken is a simple tomato-based salad like tomato mozzarella salad or tomato and cucumber lettuce salad.
+- Side salads: My favorite option with this chimichurri chicken is a simple tomato-based salad like lettuce salad recipe.
 It will also pair with a healthy coleslaw, dill coleslaw, or Mexican bean salad.

 - Toss leftovers into a salad: You can enjoy leftover chimichurri chicken cold in a simple salad like this spinach salad, arugula salad, or even this baby kale salad.